 Sophia, an astonishingly life-like robot, could be a small step on the road from computation to consciousness.

 There’s another of her kind.
-In the middle of last year, Tokyo’s oldest department store, Mitsukoshi—established in 1673—“hired” Aiko Chihira, a kimono-clad receptionist.
-She greets shoppers at the entrance and takes them around the store, smiling and blinking, shyly.
-She’s pretty, wears lipstick—and is made by Toshiba.
+In the middle of last year, Tokyo’s oldest department store, Mitsukoshi—established in 1673—“hired” a kimono-clad receptionist named Aiko Chihira.
+She greets shoppers at the entrance and takes them on a tour of the store.
+She’s pretty; wears lipstick; and is made by Toshiba.

 Five years ago, president Barack Obama announced the U.S. National Robotics Initiative, with over $70 million in new funding to hasten the development of robots that can work and live side-by-side with us: the “collaborative robots” a.k.a. “co-bots.”
 The vision is in sharp contrast to an earlier focus that favored trade robots and in the process, encouraged segregation between robots and humans.